afisch710/alexfischman.dev/content/blog/2025-06-26-how-i-built-my-personal-website.md

 Fast, cheap and scalable may have been an oxymoron in days past, but a lot of smart people have spent a lot of time delivering solutions that marry these together in the form of the cloud.
 I openly admit that **AWS** is the most developer friendly (in my opinion) and it is my platform of choice when investing in new projects/ventures.

-Delving into the AWS world's vast catalog of services and my own past experience, my go to choice for a fast, cheap and scalalbe web experience is to statically host a site in **S3** and leverage **Cloudfront** as a CDN.
-This can totally eliminate the need for cloud compute while providing low latent access to your content worldwide.
+Delving into the AWS world's vast catalog of services and my own past experience, my go to choice for a fast, cheap and scalable web experience is to statically host a site in **S3** and leverage **Cloudfront** as a CDN.
+This can totally eliminate the need for cloud compute while providing low latency access to your content worldwide.

 Reliability and maintainability typically are a balance between adopting mature frameworks/technologies and then developing atop them with a proper technical design.
 My go-to's here are **Next.js (React.js) and TypeScript**.
 It's a widely supported stack that I am very familiar with.